sagartaneja/adulting/README.md

 # adulting
 A browser game where you skate past life's responsibilities.
-Built with vanilla JS and a single HTML file.sn
+Built with vanilla JS and a single HTML file.